Helperbird/website/src/features/screenshot.md

 ---
 layout: templates/features.html
-title: Take a screenshot of any page | Helperbird for Google Chrome, Firefox & Edge
+title: Take a screenshot of any page with our extension - Chrome, Firefox, Edge, iPad, iPhone
 description:
   Take screenshots in your browser the easy way.
 Screenshot any page your viewing.
 All in one click.
 keywords: